-The Character Course blends psychology and writing to create a one-day plunge into the process of creating memorable and larger-than-life characters.
+The Character Course blends psychology and writing to create a four module plunge into the process of creating memorable and larger-than-life characters.
 It looks at the skills and insights needed to make these characters leap off the page.

-This course is available in Parkview, Johannesburg or online and will be facilitated by either Jo-Anne or Richard and Pierre.
+This course is available online and will be facilitated by Richard and Pierre.

 Building characters, be they real or fictional